 In 2007, Truro won the FA Vase at Wembley, beating AFC Totton 3-1 in front of 36,232 people.

 City played in the Football Conference South in the 2011/2012 season after achieving 5 promotions in 6 seasons - a British record!

 2012 saw chairman Kevin Heaney leave due to bankruptcy, Truro City FC in a transfer embargo, enter administration, docked ten points and on the brink of extinction, then they sign a highly contraversial goalkeeper who was guilty of drink driving and killed two children!

-In the 2014-2015 season, City celebrated 125 years of football by reaching the Quarter-Finals of the Southern League Cup for the first time and the team have also qualified for the play-offs.
+In the 2014-2015 season, City celebrated 125 years of football by reaching the Quarter-Finals of the Southern League Cup for the first time and the team won promotion to the Conference South through winning the play-offs!

 This is my Truro City Football Club, enjoy!